 My bin was not emptied If your bin was not emptied please check to see whether a tag was left on the bin or in your letterbox.
 If there was this should explain why the bin was left unemptied.
 Common reasons include: - Recycling bin has been contaminated with garbage, dirty materials or non-recyclable material - Green waste (brown) bin has been contaminated with non-compostable material such as garbage or plastic bags or large green waste items - Your garbage bin is overfull - Your bin is too heavy (heavier than 80kg) - Bins are not correctly positioned.
 They should be: o 30cm apart o 1 meter from light or power poles and trees o Positioned with the Camden Council logo facing the kerb o Away from parked cars.
 Please note that if you have put your bin out for collection after the truck has passed Council is under no obligation to return and collect it.
 To report a missed bin please complete the online Missed Weekly Collection Form or call Council's Customer Service Team on 4654 7777.

 I have too much waste to fit in my bins, what can I do with it?
-Spring Farm Resource Recovery Park The local waste disposal facility (or tip) within the Camden local government area is Spring Farm Advanced Resource Recovery Park.
-Located on Richardson Road in Spring Farm, the facility is owned and operated by SUEZ Environnement (formerly SITA Environmental Solutions).
+The local waste disposal facility (or tip) within the Camden local government area is Spring Farm Advanced Resource Recovery Park.
+Located on Richardson Road in Spring Farm, the facility is owned and operated by SUEZ Environment (formerly SITA Environmental Solutions).
 Visit www.sita.com.au or phone 1300 651 116 for information on fees and services.
 Waste Minimisation Techniques Council can assist you with composting or worm farming your food scraps.
 This may reduce the weight of your general garbage by up to 50%, and give you much more room in your garden organics bin.
 Make sure you are making the most of your recycling bin.
 Recycle as much as possible see Recycling Service to learn what items can and cannot be recycled.
 Squashing your plastic drink bottles and milk cartons can help reduce the space they use.
 However, never break glass as it will not be accepted for recycling.

 When can I have my bulky household waste collected?
 Council provides residents two Kerbside Clean Up Services per annum.
 This service is on call, that means you must make a booking before placing items out on the kerb.
 To book a collection please contact Council's Customer Service Team on 4654 7777 or see Kerbside Clean Up Service for more information.

 What are the rules surrounding the waste collection vehicles and noise?
-Council’s waste trucks are maintained on a routine basis to ensure they are operating at optimum performance and are roadworthy according to RTA requirements.
+Council’s waste trucks are maintained on a routine basis to ensure they are operating at optimum performance and are roadworthy according to RMS requirements.
 The trucks also adhere to EPA standards that prescribe permissible levels of generated noise.

 Unlike other sources of noise, the noise generated from waste collections is viewed as being incidental and isolated, that does not continue for an extended period of time in one location, unlike the use of power tools in the construction of a house.
-Due to this Council is permitted to commence waste collection before the 7am start time that is imposed on other generators of noise.
+Due to this, Council is permitted to commence waste collection before the 7am start time that is imposed on other generators of noise.